 Coronavirus financial relief: What help is there for college students and student loans?

-In March, President Trump signed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) into law.
+In March 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was enacted into law.
 The $2.2 trillion economic stimulus package offers assistance to millions of Americans currently affected by the coronavirus pandemic.

 Read more about the CARES Act stimulus bill.

-Let’s get into the details of how students and student loan holders can get help through this act and other opportunities.
+Let’s get into the details of how students and student loan holders can get help through the CARES Act and other opportunities.

 How is the CARES Act impacting student loans?

-The CARES Act has allocated billions to education, but despite giving federal student loan holders a break, it doesn’t include loan forgiveness yet.
+The CARES Act has allocated billions to education, but despite giving federal student loan holders a break, it didn’t include loan forgiveness.

 Here are the changes you can expect as a federal student loan holder:

-The suspension of payments is automatic for federal student loans, so there’s nothing you need to do.
-Automatic payment suspensions will be in place starting March 13, 2020, through September 30, 2020.
+The suspension of payments is automatic for federal student loan borrowers, so there’s nothing you need to do.
+Automatic payment suspensions will be in place starting March 13, 2020, through September 30, 2021.
+Originally these payments were suspended until September 30, 2020 and have since been further extended.
 Check your account online to make sure the suspension is in place.